Sleep is one of the most important things you can do for your health, wellbeing, and mood.

 It’s how we rest, heal and recover our bodies and our minds for the next day.
 Yet, for a lot of us, sleep is something that is hard to come by.
 If you lay there at night tossing and turning, you might be suffering from poor sleep hygiene.

-Don’t worry, we’re about to help you get better sleep at night with these top 9 tips for good sleep hygiene.
+Don’t worry, we’re about to help you get a better night’s rest with these top 9 tips for good sleep hygiene.

 What is sleep hygiene?

 Sleep hygiene isn’t about how clean you are for bed.
-It’s more about setting yourself up to be in the best position to sleep at night.
+It’s more about setting yourself up to be in the best position to get rested at night.

-For example, if drinking a lot of alcohol is making you sleep worse, a good sleep hygiene habit would be to give up or reduce the amount of alcohol that you drink, particularly at night time.
+For example, if drinking a lot of alcohol means you don’t wake up feeling rested, a good sleep hygiene habit would be to give up or reduce the amount of alcohol that you drink, particularly at night time.

 Why is sleep hygiene important?

-Sleep hygiene is important to improve the amount and quality of your sleep at night.
+Sleep hygiene is important to improve the amount and quality of your rest at night.
 The better you sleep, the more healthy and happy you are.

 Without your recommended hours of sleep a night, you risk some pretty serious health problems.
 In fact, one report showed that adults that sleep less than 7 hours each night are much more likely to have health problems, including heart attack, asthma, and depression.